oracle-livelabs/sprints/oci/sprint-create-qs-project/sprint-create-qs-project.md

     ![The newly created Query Service project is displayed with an Active state.](./images/new-qs-project.png " ")

-## Create a Dynamic Group and an Access Policy
+## Create a Customized Dynamic Group and an Access Policy

 As mentioned earlier, when you use the **Create a Dynamic Group and an Access Policy** section, you have two options.